-Meditation has existed for many thousands of years.
-It is the practice of turning one’s attention to a sole point of reference by eliminating the distracting and stressful thoughts abundant in the external environment.
+Meditation has been practiced for many thousands of years.
+It is the practice of turning one’s attention to a sole point of reference by eliminating the distracting and stressful thoughts caused by one's external environment.

 The reasoning underlying meditation is that happiness is a state of mind and a product of internal thought, one should be able to discard the external environment as irrelevant and still obtain real happiness.